How Does Pet Insurance Work?

 Advancements in veterinary medicine allow for many pets to live longer, happier and more comfortable lives even with a chronic illness or frightening diagnosis.
 With an accident and illness plan, you can rest a little easier knowing that your pet is covered for a variety of conditions, and all you are responsible for is your copay and your deductible.
 Of course, most pet insurance policies require you to outlay the money first and get reimbursed after filing a claim, but this is still better than owing all of the money for pet emergency or illness care.

-With the exception of Banfield, you cannot purchase pet wellness care as a standalone product.
+With the exception of a few companies such as Banfield, Wagmo and VCA Care Club you cannot purchase pet wellness care as a standalone product.
 Instead, it works as an add-on benefit with the rest of your insurance if you purchase an Accident or an Accident and Illness pet insurance plan.
 Pet wellness plans work off a predetermined Schedule of Benefits, which is a stated and fixed amount that the pet insurance company agrees to pay per procedure.
 Items included in Wellness plans include vaccinations, spay/neuter, heartworm medications and other items that are considered preventive.

 Some insurers have one Schedule of Benefits with their Wellness plans, while others have two or more options, agreeing to either pay more per service or pay for more services, or both.
 Some insurers do not offer Wellness plans as a benefit at all.
 In the case of Healthy Paws, they argue that covering wellness cuts into what they are able to cut for true emergencies, and that car insurance doesn’t cover tune-ups, so pet insurance shouldn’t either.
 As a pet owner, that is up to you to decide since there are lots of options for both mindsets.